frabbisw/sonar_demo_react/README.md

 ## Getting Started
 - Clone the repo ` git clone git@github.com:frabbisw/sonar_demo_react.git`
 - Run `yarn` to install dependencies
-- Explore RN CLI app and/or Expo app's tests and source code that are relevant to your use case.

 ## RN CLI application